 Online professional development for psychotherapists

 The heart of our teaching practice is the reparation of early attachment injuries through a framework that weaves together: attachment theory, trauma studies, affect regulation, interpersonal neurobiology, interpersonal/relational psychoanalytic practice, somatic psychotherapy, and deepening connections to the sentient world.
+We teach psychotherapists living in Canada.

 Upcoming Trainings & Workshops